Category: Soup

 Sesame oil

-Optional toppings: slivered green onion, sesame seeds, jalapeno slices, soft boiled eggs
+Optional toppings: slivered green onion, sesame seeds, jalapeno slices, soft-boiled eggs

 Directions